-If you configured Docker Compose with a release branch, you merge the upstream release tag for the next minor version into your
+If you've configured Docker Compose with a release branch, please merge the upstream release tag for the next minor version into your

 release branch.
-In the following example the release branch is being upgraded to v3.40.2.
+In the following example, the release branch is being upgraded to v3.43.2.

-# fetch updates git fetch upstream # merge the upstream release tag into your release branch git checkout release git merge v3.40.2
+# first, checkout the release branch git checkout release # fetch updates git fetch upstream # merge the upstream release tag into your release branch git checkout release git merge v3.43.2

 Address any merge conflicts you might have

 For each conflict, you need to reconcile any customizations you made with the updates from the new version.
 Use the information you gathered earlier from the change log and changes list to interpret the merge conflict and to ensure that it doesn't over-write your customizations.
 You may need to update your customizations to accommodate the new version.